joebuhlig/OFScripts/Read Book Tasks/README.md

 __You'll want to update the beginning line of the script with your Context of choice.
 If you don't and "Read" is not an available context, it will throw an error.__

+__The default date format is set to "mmddyyyy".
+If your system uses "ddmmyyyy", please modify the second line of the script.__

 Also, if you want an iOS version of this script and you have Workflow for iOS, [check this out](https://workflow.is/workflows/cece509a6fd6477d8d9e479f3f5df184).

 # Which File?